 Gear Up for Baby

-A child must be emotionally and physically prepared to succeed in school.
-But in Chicago, more than 180,000 children live in poor or low-income homes.
+A child must be emotionally and materially prepared to succeed in school.
+But in Chicago, 1 in 2 children are at risk of experiencing clothing insecurity.
 Many of these children lack the tools they need to translate their knowledge and creativity into confidence and academic success.
 In fact, by age four, children living below the poverty line are already 18 months behind their peers.*